"Seek the welfare of the city where I have sent you into exile, and pray to the Lord on its behalf, for in its welfare you will find your welfare."

 In 1977 Rev. Dr. James Morin became the Sr. Pastor (1977-1986) and was joined by Broadway's first female pastor, Rev. Christy Marshall, and Broadway's first African American pastor, Rev. Don Jackson.
 Summer Day Camp, recreational programming, Thanksgiving baskets to neighbors, the food pantry and thrift shop were evidence of the congregation’s continuing commitment to ministry with neighbors.
 Mr. Bob Goler was assigned responsibility for oversight of many of these programs.
 During this time women from Broadway UMC, Meridian Street UMC, and students from Brebeuf Jesuit Preparatory School, and the Jewish Community Center began a tutoring program for neighborhood children.
 This program continued for 30 years and reached an average of 40 students each week.

-Rev. Robert Fribley came to Broadway in 1970.
+Rev. Robert Fribley (1972-1977) came to Broadway in 1972.
 Along with his spouse, Jane, the congregation sought to strengthen neighborhood programming including a summer day camp and summer program.
 In these years Broadway welcomed several African American members, many of whom were educators and professional leaders.
-Efforts to address poverty were seen in traditional ministries like the beginning of a food pantry (now the Mid-North Food Pantry which is still in operation at 3333 N. Meridian) and thrift shop.
+Efforts to address poverty were seen in traditional ministries like the beginning of a food pantry (now the Mid-North Food Pantry which is still in operation at 3333 N. Meridian) and a thrift shop.

 By the mid to late 1970's the congregation declined dramatically in membership as many long-term area residents moved to the suburbs.
 Much of this was fueled by school desegregation orders in the early 1970s that initiated the busing of students to encourage racial integration within the Indianapolis Public School system.
 The merger of city and county services known as “Unigov” was a part of the reality of a changing population distribution and concern for the loss of political strength held by the white population.
 The phenomenon of “white flight” meant that many homes were sold at a loss as many families moved to schools outside of the IPS system.
 There was a shift toward rental properties dominating the area, and most of the 850 congregation members now commuted.
 But as many congregations chose to move farther out into the suburbs, Broadway discerned its mission was to remain in the city, and make neighborhood ministry a priority.